 Pinterest is no longer the underdog after coming in third behind Facebook and Twitter in Experian Hitwise’s ranking of top ten social networks.
-With more than 100 million visits for the month of May, Pinterest has become the talk of the blogosphere and for good reasons.
-The site is less than 3 years old, having just dropped anchor in the Web in late 2009.
-Today, the site is visited daily by more than 1 million visitors who can’t stop pinning their favourite photos and images that depict style, recipes, craft, children, pets, recipes etc.
+With more than 100 million visits for the month of May, Pinterest has become the talk of the blogosphere, and for good reasons.
+The site is less than 3 years old, having just dropped anchor on the Web in late 2009.
+Today, the site is visited daily by more than 1 million visitors who can’t stop pinning their favorite photos and images that depict style, recipes, craft, children, pets, recipes, etc.

 Pinterest is useful not only for personal usage, but also quite effective in business promotion.
-This visual-based social network drives a lot of referral traffic and is of a great value for marketers.
-Its members number in the millions despite being an invite only website (although getting in is not very hard) and the amount of unique visitors is increasing every day.
+This visual-based social network drives a lot of referral traffic and is of great value for marketers.
+Its members’ number in the millions despite being an invite-only website (although getting in is not very hard) and the amount of unique visitors is increasing every day.
 So how do we tap into the potential market that is hiding inside Pinterest?

 How Pinterest Works

 Let’s look at the inner scheme of Pinterest.
 It’s a huge virtual pinboard that allows people to look through interesting stuff, pin them and leave comments below what was pinned.
 But we have to look deeper to see the real significance of this technology.
 What is Pinterest famous for?
 The great selling point of Pinterest that wins people over is its cool and captivating pictures.